 The Maltipoo is the result of crossbreeding of a Maltese and Miniature Poodle.
 Maltipoos can be described in three words: cute, playful, and affectionate.

-From appearance to traits and origin, read more about this amazing dog breed here.
+From appearance to personality traits and origin, read more about this amazing dog breed here.

 As for the Maltipoo crossbreed, they gained popularity over the last 10 to 20 years.
 Because people look out for dogs different from usual dog breeds such as Poodle or Yorkie, or any other.
 But it is claimed (which is not true) that the crossbreeds are hypoallergenic or carry the best trait of each breed.
 Some also say that they relatively have fewer health problems.

 Remember genes are not that malleable.
 In fact, generic traits randomly sort out in each dog.
 So, even selecting dogs for certain characteristics, there is still no guarantee that you will get the best from each breed.